Find Grad Schools

 Master’s Degree Starting Salary

-According to 2019-2020 data from the U.S. Department of Education, students who graduated with a master’s degree in non-professional general legal studies have a median salary of $45,199 during the early years of their career.
+The U.S. Department of Education found that students who graduated in 2017-2019 with a master’s degree in non-professional general legal studies made a median starting salary of $45,199 per year.
 During this timeframe, most salaries fell between $45,199 (25th percentile) and $45,199 (75th percentile).

 undefined

-It is possible that some of these people may have taken positions that were not related to non-professional general legal studies.
+One thing to note here is that not all of these people may be working in careers related to non-professional general legal studies.

 Salaries According to BLS